Relaxing Accurate Initialization Constraint for 3D Gaussian Splatting: Related work

-Recently, 3D Gaussian splatting (3DGS)~\cite{kerbl20233d} has emerged as a promising alternative, succeeding in high-quality real-time novel-view synthesis at 1080p resolution with frame rates exceeding 90 fps.
+Recently, 3D Gaussian splatting (3DGS)~\cite{kerbl20233d} has been recognized as a new solution for the task of novel view synthesis, succeeding in high-quality real-time novel-view synthesis at 1080p resolution with frame rates exceeding 90 fps.
 3DGS achieves this by modeling the 3D scene with explicit 3D Gaussians, followed by an efficient and differentiable tile rasterization implemented in CUDA to accelerate the rendering process.
-Due to the efficient and fast architecture of 3DGS, it gained massive attention from various fields~\cite{tang2023dreamgaussian,yi2023gaussiandreamer,luiten2023dynamic,yang2023deformable3dgs}, extended to model dynamic scenes~\cite{yang2023deformable3dgs,luiten2023dynamic}, or used as an alternative for text-to-3D tasks~\cite{tang2023dreamgaussian,yi2023gaussiandreamer} for fast generation.
-Nevertheless, the essential requirement of both accurate pose and initial point clouds limits the application of 3DGS to only scenes where SfM is applicable.
+Due to the efficient and fast architecture of 3DGS, it gained massive attention from various fields~\cite{luiten2023dynamic, yi2023gaussiandreamer,yang2023deformable3dgs,tang2023dreamgaussian}, extended to model dynamic scenes~\cite{yang2023deformable3dgs,luiten2023dynamic}, or used as an alternative for text-to-3D tasks~\cite{tang2023dreamgaussian,yi2023gaussiandreamer} for fast generation.
+Nevertheless, the essential requirement of both accurate pose and initial point cloud limits the application of 3DGS to only scenes where SfM can provide accurate point cloud.
 In this work, we analyze the optimization strategy of 3DGS and present a simple yet effective change in the optimization strategy to expand the versatility of 3DGS to successfully learn the scene without accurate initialization.

-\subsubsection{Structure-from-Motion (SfM).}
+\subsection{Structure-from-Motion (SfM)}

 SfM techniques~\cite{agarwal2011building,frahm2010building,schonberger2016structure} have been one of the most widely used algorithms to reconstruct a 3D scene.
 Typical SfM methods output the pose of each input image and a sparse point cloud that includes rough color and position information for each point.
 These methods employ feature extraction, matching steps, and bundle adjustment.
 For the task of novel view synthesis, NeRF~\cite{mildenhall2021nerf} utilizes the estimated pose from the SfM and trains an implicit representation to model the scene.
-The recently proposed 3DGS~\cite{kerbl20233d} utilizes both the accurate pose and initial point cloud as an initialization for the position and color of 3D Gaussians, showing large performance drops when this initialization is not accessible.
+The recently proposed 3DGS~\cite{kerbl20233d} utilizes both the accurate pose and initial point cloud as an initialization for the position and color of 3D Gaussians, showing large performance drops when the initial point cloud becomes noisy or not accessible.